rust-console/gba/book/src/01-limitations/03-volatile_destination.md

 actually make a difference to the operation of the program.
 A good and helpful friend, that compiler.

-Volatile memory works almost the exact opposite way.
+Volatile memory works almost the opposite way.
 With volatile memory we need the compiler to _definitely_ emit an instruction to do a read or write and they need to happen _exactly_ in the order that we say to do it.
-Each volatile read or write might have any sort of unknown side effect that the compiler doesn't know about and it shouldn't try to be clever about it.
+Each volatile read or write might have any sort of side effect that the compiler doesn't know about, and it shouldn't try to be clever about the optimization.
 Just do what we say, please.

 In Rust, we don't mark volatile things as being a separate type of thing,